Sandi2212/MemmoryGameMatch/projectworksheet.md

 ### Landing Page
- I would like to buttin to be animated, and once clicked will open up the game page
+ I would like to buttin to be animated, and once clicked will open up the game page Instructions!!
+ 	*When the game starts, all tiles are turned faced down.l *The player them flips over two cards, selecting them by clicking on them.
+ 	*If the two tiles have the same image, they remain face up.If not, they should be flipped face down again after a short delay.

 ### Game Initialization